ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 #### A. Partner Creation
 Upon receiving a request to generate partner ID, the system performs the following steps:
-1. MOSIP system can generate partner ID as per the defined logic described below:
-   * Partner ID should only be numeric
+1. Partner ID will be created based on default logic.
-   * Partner ID generated should be of length of 4 digits
-   * Partner ID length should be configurable.
-(Note: Partner ID should start with the first no with the defined digits)
-   * Each new Partner ID should be incremented by 1 for each new request
-   * Partner ID generation should start from 1000
+1. The no of digits for Partner ID generation will be configurable
-   * Each generated ID should be unique
 1. The system then responds with the Partner ID, err (as applicable) to the source
 1. Raises an alert in case of exceptions